rudidude86/gura-lang.github.io/documents/Syntax.md

   It also owns a Block expression as its block element.

-If more than two callers are described in the same line, they have a leader-trailer relationship each other.
+If more than two callers are described in the same line, they have a leader-trailer relationship each other, in which the preceding caller is dubbed a leader and following one a trailer.
+A caller that acts as a leader is the owner of its trailing caller.

 Consider the following expression:

 * `a() b()`

+  The Caller expression `a()` owns a Caller expression of `b()` as its trailer.

+* `a() b() c()`

-  It owns a Caller expression as its trailer element.
+  The Caller expression `a()` owns a Caller expression of `b()` as its trailer, and the Caller expression `b()` owns the Caller expression `c()` as well.

-The parser determines if a following Caller is a trailer by checking whether top of the following Caller is described in the same line as a closing parenthesis of the preceding one.
+The parser determines whether a following Caller is a trailer by checking if top of the following Caller is described in the same line as a closing parenthesis of the preceding one.
-It means that the example below validly forms leader-trailer format.
+It means that the example below is a valid leader-trailer form.

     a(
     ) b(